 - Dancers are encouraged to surprise, delight, or challenge the audience, but they must be family-friendly and appropriate for outdoor, public audiences

 A selection panel will review submissions from choreographers and make recommendations to the event coordinator and artistic director.
-We are specifically looking for:
+We are specifically looking for the following.

 - Artists interested in the concept of creative limitation/constraint, and who are eager to work with the artistic challenges listed above;

 - Artists representing a range of artistic styles;